22 Aug Epic Roasting Session At Roasters Guild 2016

 While discussing the features of the Giesen W1A, we collectively developed a roasting strategy for the blend components.
 Ron Heathmann became the resolute and decisive navigator of the process while Tom Isaia proved to be one of the most precise coffee roasting pilots I have ever observed.
 While the major sensory milestones of this roasting theater unfolded, we enjoyed limited opportunities to discuss the underlying “why’s” and “what if’s” of our jointly plotted roasting strategy.

-During this unforgettable session our ideas and assumptions seemed to dance in the flawless flow of a Minuet dance.
-If you wonder about this dance, it looks like a circle of dancers moving with the dynamics of a perfect wave, back and forth, back and forth in perpetual motion.
+During this unforgettable session, our ideas and assumptions seemed to dance in the flawless flow of a Minuet dance.
+If you wonder about this dance, it looks like a circle of dancers moving with the dynamics of a perfect wave, back and forth, back and forth in the perpetual motion.
 Roasting coffee is so much like a Minuet dance.
 Changing the roasting parameters will almost always impact the intensity and balance of flavors.
 Super specialty coffees share this intriguing ability to morph effortlessly from one perfect sensation of flavor modalities into another dimension of balanced flavor attributes.

 PS: Thank You, Roasters Guild for facilitating this epic roasting experience.